mohammad-aloufi/audible-credit-spending/README.md

 Even though, more often than not, I find myself torn between both options, so I decided to do something about it.

+# Metrix

+I used the accuracy_score to measure the model score because It will give us the accuracy of how much it works against the testing data.
+As in, it calculate the amount it predicted right vs the times it predicted wrong and give us the score that way.

 # Solving the problem

 I first started by collecting a dataset that includes books I've bought from audible, and I labeled each one with a credit_spent label to record if I spent a credit on that book or not.